 Officers (elected) are retitled Elected Officers and Appointees are retitled Appointed Officers as they are all Officers of the club.
 Board still consists of only Elected Officers (sans the President).

 Equipment Chair title changed to Equipment Manager

 Decision-making for issues is simplified to “approval by Membership vote” which allows for use of modern forums such as electronic polling and Member emails and whatever the future holds.

-The amendment process is now universal for the now combined Policy and Procedures with a clear process appropriate for the current club.
+The amendment process is now universal for the now combined Policy and Procedures with a clear process updated for current times.

 Policy and Procedures

 The policy section of this document represents items which are seen as rarely-changing truths about the basic nature of the club.